INTO-CPS-Association/fmu-rabbitmq/readme.md

   </ScalarVariable>
 ```

-* add the `modelDescription.xml` file to the zip at both the root and `resources` folder.
+* Adding the `modelDescription.xml` file to the zip at both the root and `resources` folder.

 It can be configured by setting the following parameters: